vevestaLabs/VevestaLib/README.md

 # VevestaLib
-A library to manage failed and successful ML experiments along with features.
+A library to manage failed and successful Machine Learning(ML) experiments along with features.